Who's really in Control?

 'I want it to go the right way,' was his considered reply.

 Oh, such profound sentiments from such a young mind that does all the usual things that most children seem to do nowadays.
-Downloading games on the iPad, watching children's TV, etc., etc. The fare on offer (in my opinion), varies enormously from brilliantly educational to weird and noisy animations that leave me cold!
+Downloading games on the iPad, watching children's TV, etc., etc. The fare on offer (in my opinion), varies enormously from brilliantly educational programmes to weird and noisy animations that leave me cold!

-He is lucky enough though to have a very rounded existence.
-A granddad who loves to build Lego with him.
+Grandson is lucky enough though to have a very rounded existence.
+A granddad who loves to build giant Lego with him.
 Together they create great engineering projects from harbours to railway sidings, where simple plastic blocks become boats, express trains or lorries.
 A daddy who plays football, runs and rides bike with him.
 A mummy who teaches him good manners and thoughtfulness.
 Plenty of hugs and kisses all round to temper exasperation too.